BuvinJT/distbuilder/docs/ConfigClasses.md

 #### QtIfwDynamicOperationsPage.AsyncFunc

-This class is used to define QtScript functions within an installer, which may be invoked **asynchronously**.
+This class is used to define QtScript functions to be used by a [QtIfwDynamicOperationsPage](#qtifwdynamicoperationspage), which may be invoked
+**asynchronously**.
 The primary application for this mechanism is to allow UI modifications to be redrawn on the screen, while performing long "blocking" operations.
 To use it in this manner, you should execute your UI modification code, and then invoke a